BlaineDev/431-classes-2022/class05/README.md

 ## What Should I Be Working On?

 1. [Minute Paper after Class 05](https://bit.ly/431-2022-min-05) is due Wednesday 2022-09-14 at noon.
-2. Read Spiegelhalter through Chapter 2.
+2. Read Spiegelhalter through Chapter 2, entitled "Summarizing and Communicating Numbers.
+Lots of Numbers."
 3. Read through the [Project A instructions](https://thomaselove.github.io/431-projectA-2022/) and get started on selecting and cleaning your [Data](https://thomaselove.github.io/431-projectA-2022/data.html) so you can build your [Proposal](https://thomaselove.github.io/431-projectA-2022/proposal.html) in time for the early deadline on 2022-11-03 at noon you'll find in the [Calendar](https://thomaselove.github.io/431-2022/calendar.html).
 4. This weekend would be a good time to [update your R packages](https://thomaselove.github.io/431-2022/software.html#updating-your-r-packages), and be sure you re-pull down the materials on our [431-data page](https://github.com/THOMASELOVE/431-data).